-- Do I want to visit during special times, like the food and wine festival or flower festival at Epcot?
+- Do I want to visit during special times, like during one of the Epcot Festivals such as the food and wine festival or flower festival?

-Understanding the flow of the crowds at Disney World is vital to having the right mindset when going on vacation.
+A big part of having the right mindset for Disney is understanding the flow of the crowds.
 It is helpful to know what to expect as far as crowds.

 While the exact dates of high attendance and low attendance changes year by year, there are certain times of the year and certain events happening at Disney that we suggest avoiding.

-Below you will find a month by month run down of the 2020 Disney World Crowd Calendar.
+Below you will find a month by month rundown of the 2022 Disney Crowd Calendar.
 You will find the attendance predictions for the year as well as both general and specific events happening each month.

-Obviously the exact attendance at Disney World cannot be foretold (if only Yoda could help us…) but this should give you a general idea of what to expect.
+Obviously the exact attendance, wait times, etc at Disney World cannot be foretold (if only Yoda could help us…) but this should give you a general idea of what to expect.

-It may be helpful for you to also google specific events happening to give you assistance as to which particular park you may want to avoid.
+It may be helpful for you to also search specific events happening to give you assistance as to which particular park you may want to avoid on a specific day.
 For example, if a cheer event is happening in the Magic Kingdom, spend that day at Epcot instead!

-Weather: Average Daily temperature is 60°, 6 days with precipitation this month.
+Weather: Average temperature is 60°, 6 days with precipitation this month.

 I like this time to go to Disney!
-It can be a bit chilly but typically nice with lower crowd levels.
+It can be a bit chilly but typically nice with lower crowds.

 Weather: Average Daily temperature is 61°, 7 days with precipitation this month

-Early February – National Dance Team competition.
+- February 3-5 National Dance Team Championship.
 This is a nation wide dance team competition which brings higher attendance.

-Early February – National High School Cheerleading competition.
-This is a very prestigious, televised competition (ESPN).
-In 2020, this competition brought in 20,000 athletes.
+- February 10-12 National High School Cheerleading Championship This is a very prestigious, televised competition (ESPN).
+Before covid, this competition brought in 20,000 athletes.

-I would go February 3rd-6th!
+I would go February 1-10!
 Its clear sailing!

 Weather: Average Daily temperature is 67°, 8 days with precipitation this month

-The Epcot International Flower and Garden Festival starts March 4th and runs until June 1.
+- The Epcot International Flower and Garden Festival starts March 1st and runs until July 1.
 You will see beautiful topiary displays of Disney Characters throughout Epcot.
 This is truly a beautiful festival!
-During this time there is also a concert series that includes artists ranging from Sister Hazel and the Plain White T’s to the Pointer Sisters and Blood Sweat and Tears!
+During this time there is also a concert series.

-Overall this month is hit or miss with rolling spring breaks throughout the country and a wide variety of Dance and Cheer competitions happening throughout the parks.
+Overall this month is hit or miss with rolling spring breaks throughout the country and a wide variety of High School and College competitions and school outings happening throughout the month.

 If you go to Disney World in March, go early!
-As the month goes along, the crowds increase with spring break.
+As the month goes along, the crowds increase with spring breaks and school functions.

 Weather: Average Daily temperature is 71°, 6 days with precipitation this month.

-Week before Easter and Easter weekend – generally a very busy time as many people are off of school.
+- April 8 – 11 Easter weekend.
+The week before Easter and Easter weekend are generally a very busy time as many students are off of school coinciding with spring breaks.